mayerrobert/jmurmel/murmel-langref.md

 Murmel supports symbols and lists as well as other atoms that are not symbols.
-These other atoms are double precision floating point numbers, 64bit integer numbers, strings and characters.
+These other atoms are double precision floating point numbers, 64bit integer numbers, vectors, strings and characters.
 Custom primitives may support additional atoms.

 Murmel treats symbols case-insensitive.